Badgerati/Pode/docs/Tutorials/Middleware/Types/Sessions.md

 # create the object
 $store = [psobject]::new()

-# add a Get property for retreiving a session's data by SessionId
+# add a Get property for retrieving a session's data by SessionId
 $store | Add-Member -MemberType NoteProperty -Name Get -Value {
     param($sessionId)
     $data = Get-RedisKey -Key $sessionId